Mission-Tech/croft/tf/app/README.md

 # Application-specific terraform

-The infrastructure this application needs in the application (dev and prod) environments
+The infrastructure this application needs in the application (dev and prod) environments.